 - Cold hands and feet

-For most of us, drinking plenty of fluids and eating foods with high water content is a great way to keep our bodies properly hydrated in warmer weather.
-Most adults need about 64 ounces of fluid every day, but that amount increases with heat and humidity and can change based on various medications and health conditions.
+Most of us drink plenty of fluids and eat foods with high water content to stay hydrated in warm weather.
+The general recommendation for adults is about 64 ounces of fluid every day, but that amount increases with heat and humidity and can change based on various medications and health conditions.

 Ways to Increase Fluid Intake

-Remember, water isn’t the only option.
-Most fluids count towards the 64 ounces (except for alcohol), and many foods do too.
+Remember, water isn’t the only option for staying hydrated.
+Most fluids count towards the recommended 64 ounces (except for alcohol), and many foods do, too.

 If a senior refuses to drink plain water, there are plenty of modifications and alternatives available.
-Try using water enhancers, opting for pre-flavored waters, serving a half water half juice mixture, or fruit-infused water.
+Try using water enhancers, opting for pre-flavored waters, serving fruit juice diluted with water or making fruit-infused water.

 Drinkware can be an important component as well.
-Someone with low vision might be able to see an opaque, brightly colored cup more easily and therefore drink from it more often.
+Someone with low vision might be able to see an opaque, brightly colored cup more easily than a traditional water glass and therefore drink from it more often.
 Particularly resistant seniors may find a beverage more appetizing if it is served in a pretty glass or with garnish.
 For example, try serving a healthy smoothie in an old-fashioned soda fountain glass with a piece of fresh fruit on the rim.

 Sometimes specialized drinkware may be necessary for those with swallowing difficulties, tremors, arthritis, motor skill problems and muscular weakness.
 Cups with two handles, a no-spill lid, a built-in straw, or ergonomic features may simplify the process and prevent spills.